-Secondly, and because of the health crisis caused by COVID-19, legislators have been adopting temporary measures of an extraordinary nature to prevent and contain the virus and mitigate its health, social and economic impact throughout Spain.
+Secondly, and as a consequence of the health crisis caused by COVID-19, legislators have been adopting temporary measures of an extraordinary nature to prevent and contain the virus and mitigate its health, social and economic impact throughout Spain.
 These included temporary restrictions to free movement and containment measures in areas of education, employment, business, leisure and places of worship.